 What Garden Should You be Planting This Season?March 3, 2015

-The vegetable garden offers something that you can literally eat, and that is valuable in and of itself.
+Vegetable gardens offer something that you can literally eat, and that is valuable in and of itself.
 Whole meals can be made out straight out of your own backyard, whereas with an herb or flower garden, you can’t really make a meal out of the result.
 Vegetable gardening can be very rewarding in that you get to see your work truly ripen and come into its own, and then partake of it.

 Flower gardens have the advantage of being incredibly beautiful, visually speaking.
-Your vegetable or herb garden is largely just fines, leaves, sprouts, and then hidden fruits that are dirty and not very seemly, more often than not.
+Your vegetable or herb garden is largely just vines, leaves, sprouts, and then hidden fruits that are dirty and not very seemly, more often than not.
 Flowers, on the other hand, are made to be beautiful, and so can make your entire lawn very beautiful.
 Your flower garden can be incredibly transformational for your entire home in ways that a vegetable or herb garden just can’t be.